dynatrace-oss/unguard/proxy-service/README.md

 java -jar build/libs/proxy-service-{{VERSION}}.jar
 ```

-Before running it, make sure to start a Redis instance in the same network and set all the required environment variables.
+Before running it, make sure to set all the required environment variables.

 Running the application should start a webserver accessible on [localhost:8081](http://localhost:8081)